 In accordance with the German Corporate Governance Code, HUGO BOSS attaches a high level of importance to the independence of members of the Supervisory Board.
 The members of the Supervisory Board of HUGO BOSS have the knowledge, skills, and professional experience necessary for the respective committees.
 The Supervisory Board currently includes three women.
 Until Ms. Lersmacher resigned as an employee representative with effect from July 31, 2016, the gender quota pursuant to Sec.
 96 (2) AktG ["Aktiengesetz": German Stock Corporation Act] had been fulfilled in overall terms, with a total of four women (including three employee representatives).
 The employee side opposed the concept of overall fulfillment in its resolution of July 25, 2016, which means that from now on the 30% gender quota is to be fulfilled separately for shareholder representatives and employee representatives.
-The two female employee representatives fulfill the gender quota for the shareholder representatives is no longer fulfilled, as only one woman has been elected.
+The two female employee representatives fulfill the gender quota on the employee representatives' side.
+As a result of the aforementioned decision, the gender quota for the shareholder representatives is no longer fulfilled, as only one woman has been elected.
 It must be ensured that the gender quota is fulfilled on the shareholder representatives' side at the next election.